kazezakimiyu/lab-pascal-triangle-dp/README.md

 👉🏽 **Task**: Use either the provided CSV data, or data you generate to build a line graph comparing the various speeds (note you  may need to build separate line graphs for a better comparison).
 Discuss with your partner.

+## Thinking Deeper
+These are not the most efficient implementations!
+If you have time, study different ways you can improve the implementation of pascals triangle.

 ## 📚 Resources
 * [Geek for Geeks Pascal Triangle](https://www.geeksforgeeks.org/pascal-triangle/)